How to paint a DIY Mountain Mural

 My Son’s Beloved Mountain Mural Makes a Comeback

 Murals in kids rooms are a great way to get more vibrant pops of color without darkening the room, or overcommitting.
 We love greens and blues, and he seems to as well.
 We loved that this mountain mural gives us lots of color to play with.
-It also softens up the room a bit, and cuts down on all of the hard angles and straight lines in the room, the furniture, etc.
+It also softens up the room a bit, and cuts down on all of the hard angles and straight lines in the room, the furniture, etc. You can also plan and execute a DIY mountain mural, or just about any mural affordably.
+Click here to learn how I did my daughter’s tree mural.

 Mountain Mural Glow Up